-The Company had net working capital of \$35.3 million at December 31, 2021.
-The ratio of current assets to current liabilities at December 31, 2021 and 2020 was 3.36 and 2.53, respectively.
+The Company had net working capital of \$24.8 million at December 31, 2022.
+The ratio of current assets to current liabilities at December 31, 2022 and 2021 was 2.84 and 3.36, respectively.

-Net cash used for operating activities for the year ended December 31, 2021 was \$9.4 million, compared to \$7.0 million for 2020.
+Net cash used for operating activities for the year ended December 31, 2022 was \$12.8 million, compared to \$9.4 million for 2021.

-The net cash used for investing activities for the year ended December 31, 2021 was \$0.6 million compared to \$0.5 million for the year ended December 31, 2020.
-The cash used for investing activities in both 2021 and 2020 was due primarily to purchases of fixed assets.
+Net cash used for investing activities for the year ended December 31, 2022 was \$0.5 million compared to \$0.6 million for the year ended December 31, 2021.
+The cash used for investing activities in both 2022 and 2021 was due primarily to purchases of fixed assets.

-Net cash provided by financing activities for the year ended December 31, 2021 was \$17.1 million, which was primarily related to the aforementioned public offering resulting in net proceeds of \$23.2 offset by the debt repayment (see below).
-Net cash provided by financing activities for the year ended December 31, 2020 was \$19.3 million, which was primarily related to the registered direct offering resulting in net proceeds of \$12.3 million and the sale of stock related to the ATM resulting in net proceeds of \$6.1 million.
+Net cash provided by financing activities for the year ended December 31, 2022 was \$0.4 million.
+Net cash provided by financing activities for the year ended December 31, 2021 was \$17.1 million, which was primarily related to the aforementioned public offering resulting in net proceeds of \$23.2 million partially offset by the repayment of debt repayment (see below).

 The CARES Act allowed employers to defer the deposit and payment of employers share of Social Security payroll taxes that would otherwise have been owed from the date of enactment of the legislation.
 The legislation requires that the deferred taxes be paid over the two-year period, with half the amount required to be paid by December 31, 2021, and the other half by December 31, 2022.
-During 2021, the Company remitted \$0.2 million which represented the first half of the amount due.
-As of December 31, 2021, the Company has recorded a \$0.1 million deferral within "Accrued and other benefits" and this amount will be remitted during 2022.
+During 2022, the Company remitted \$0.1 million which represented the second half of the amount due.
+As of December 31, 2022, the Company has repaid all amounts previously deferred.